GoogleCloudPlatform/software-delivery-workshop/README.md

 # GKE Deployments with Cloud Builder

 The included scripts are intended to demonstrate how to use Google Cloud Container Builder as a continuous integration system deploying code to GKE.
+This is not an official Google product.

 The example here follows a pattern where:
 - developers use cloud servers during local development